sansk/github-repo-display/README.md

 ### 1. Add markers to your README

-Add these HTML comments to your `README.md` where you want the showcase projects to appear:
+Add these HTML comments to your `README.md` where you want the projects to appear:

 ```markdown
 # Your Profile